gallantlab/realtimefmri/docs/source/pipelines.rst

 Example pipeline
 ----------------

 Here's an example of a complete pipeline configuration.
-It converts the raw DICOM to nifti, motion corrects, extracts the motion parameters from the motion correction affine, extracts the gray matter voxels, computes their mean and standard deviations, computes their z-score, decodes using a pre-trained decoder, sends an image of the decoded category to the dashboard, sends the motion parameters to the dashboard, and sends the gray matter activity to the pycortex viewer.
+It converts the raw DICOM to nifti, motion corrects, extracts the motion parameters from the motion correction affine, extracts the gray matter voxels, computes their mean and standard deviations, computes their z-score, decodes using a pre-trained decoder, sends an image of the decoded category to the :ref:`dashboard <dashboard>`, sends the motion parameters to the dashboard, and sends the gray matter activity to the pycortex viewer.

 .. code-block:: yaml